rrreeeyyy/go-sql-n-plus-one-finder/README.md

 - `"caller"` is the location in the source code where the query was executed.

 **Note**: The `caller` field is currently obtained using a workaround, which may occasionally lead to inaccurate results.
 Please use this information as a general guide, and verify manually if the location appears incorrect.

+## Inspiration

+**np1finder** was inspired by the Ruby gems [Bullet](https://github.com/flyerhzm/bullet) and [Prosopite](https://github.com/charkost/prosopite), which offer similar N+1 query detection features for Ruby applications.
+These tools highlighted the need for an N+1 detection tool in the Go ecosystem, leading to the development of **np1finder** as a solution tailored to Go applications.

 ## License